cao13jf/CMap/README.md

 # Acknowledgement

-* The main code project structure is founded by Dr. Jianfeng CAO.
+* The main code project structure was founded by Dr. Jianfeng CAO.
 Zelin LI makes cell segmentation and shape analysis more accurate with acceptable biases.
-* This code project is supported by  Professor Chao TANG, Professor Zhongying ZHAO and Professor Hong YAN.
+* This code project is supported by  Professor Chao TANG, Professor Zhongying ZHAO, and Professor Hong YAN.
-* The validation process partly uses the code of [*CShaper*](https://github.com/cao13jf/CShaper).
+* The multiple cell instances generation and validation process partly uses the code of [*CShaper*](https://github.com/cao13jf/CShaper).
 * Some parts of this repository are referred to [BraTS-DMFNet](https://github.com/China-LiuXiaopeng/BraTS-DMFNet), e.g., the implementation of the model.